 When Should I Implement My Book Promotion Campaign?

-• Advance reader copies (ARCs) or galleys need time to be printed and sent.
-ARCs are uncorrected proofs of your book that may be sent out months ahead of your official launch to get industry trade publication reviews, to obtain blurbs from influencers or other authors and to create buzz.
+- Advance reader copies (ARCs) or galleys need time to be printed and sent.
+ARCs are uncorrected proofs of your book that may be sent out months ahead of your official launch to get industry trade publication reviews, obtain blurbs from influencers or other authors, and create buzz.
 These “uncorrected proofs” should be printed no less than 3 months prior to your release date.
 And any advance attention you receive and blurbs returned to you can be incorporated into your future book marketing.

 On average, more than 2,000 books are released every day in the US.
 You need to be thinking ahead to make your book stand out.
 Don’t leave it to fate or the “last minute.”
 Authors are surprised at how fun it is to work on book promotion, so get excited and look forward with gusto!
 You've written a book and it's time to tell people about it, the right way.